benscanlan/grepet/readme.md

 Make sure big changes actually work not just over local loopback.
 Make a test server at home using any system like laptop with port forward open to 80 on router and open port on system.

 routehandler() Needs to be able to get a route and return correct file.

+##Notes
+Too small insecure to open source right now.
+We could even provide precompiled binaries for people to download 🤯 Cake bit is making changes in experimental branch for grepet on GitHub if you want to take a look… Branches the best way to suggest changes.
+It’s so small, branch and then just paste in the changes is fine.
+You can serve a binary for people to run in the browser using wasm.
+So sky is the limit.

 ### Copyright
 © 2021 grepet.com All Rights Reserved